nest/nestml/doc/syntax.md

 `equations:`
 : This block is composed of shape definitions and differential equations.
-In will be explained in further detail later on in the manual.
+In will be explained in further detail later on in the manual, see [Equations](#equations).
 The block is closed with the `end` keyword.

 `input:`
 : The block is composed of a list of input ports.
-In will be explained in further detail later on in the manual.
+In will be explained in further detail later on in the manual, see [Input](#input).
 The block terminates with the `end` keyword.

 `output:`
 : Defines which type of events the neuron can send.
 Currently, only `spike` is